 Accidental dermal exposure should be treated by rinsing the affected area with water.
 Avoid usage of soap, alcohol, and other cleaning materials that may cause chemical or physical abrasions to the skin.

-4.3 Contraindications

-Fentanyl is contraindicated in patients with a known hypersensitivity or intolerance to fentanyl or other opioid analgesics.

-It should not be administered to patients who fall into the following categories:

-- Children less than 2 years old, because the safety of fentanyl in this age group has not been established (see section 4.4 Special Warnings and Precautions for Use - Paediatric Use). - Patients with severe respiratory disease, acute respiratory disease, respiratory depression, patients who may be particularly susceptible to respiratory depression such as comatose patients who may have head injury, brain tumour or increased intracranial pressure (see section 4.4 Special Warnings and Precautions for Use Respiratory Depression (Hypoventilation) and Head Injuries and Increased Intracranial Pressure). - Patients suffering from bronchial asthma. - Patients who have received monoamine oxidase (MAO) inhibitors within the previous 14 days (see section 4.5 Interactions with Other Medicines and Other Forms of Interactions). - Patients with myasthenia gravis: Fentanyl may cause thoracic muscle rigidity following intravenous administration.
-It should not be used in patients with a history of myasthenia gravis, as reversal of thoracic muscle rigidity with muscle relaxants is inappropriate in these patients. - Use in chronic non-cancer pain.
+4.3 Contraindications Fentanyl is contraindicated in patients with a known hypersensitivity or intolerance to fentanyl or other opioid analgesics.
+It should not be administered to patients who fall into the following categories: - Children less than 2 years old, because the safety of fentanyl in this age group has not been established (see Section 4.4 Special Warnings and Precautions for Use Pediatric use). - Patients with severe respiratory disease, acute respiratory disease, respiratory depression, patients who may be particularly susceptible to respiratory depression such as comatose patients who may have head injury, brain tumor or increased intracranial pressure (see Section 4.4 Special Warnings and Precautions for Use Respiratory depression (hypoventilation)). - Patients suffering from bronchial asthma. - Patients who have received monoamine oxidase (MAO) inhibitors within the previous 14 days (see Section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction). - Patients with myasthenia gravis: Fentanyl may cause thoracic muscle rigidity following intravenous administration.
+It should not be used in patients with a history of myasthenia gravis, as reversal of thoracic muscle rigidity with muscle relaxants is inappropriate in these patients. • Use in chronic non-cancer pain.